-Association of health knowledge with adoption of heart healthy behaviours: a cross-cohort analysis using data from the PURE Study.
+Association of health knowledge with adoption of heart healthy behaviours: a cross-sectional analysis using data from the PURE study

 Copy

-Aims: This study aims to assess aspects of health knowledge: i) awareness of health effect of tobacco smoking and ii) awareness of preventive actions for heart disease and stroke, and their relationships with adoption of heart healthy behaviours (smoking cessation and utilisation of antihypertensive treatment).
+This study aims to assess aspects of health knowledge: (i) awareness of health effect of tobacco smoking and (ii) awareness of preventive actions for heart disease and stroke, and their relationships with adoption of heart healthy behaviours (smoking cessation and utilization of anti-hypertensive treatment).

 picture_as_pdf